 There are a lot of factors that form the etiology of sex addiction or hypersexuality disorder.
 For any addiction to develop, there are a lot of factors that add up throughout their lifespan, such as inheritance, upbringing, traumatic experiences, etc. So it becomes essential to check for causes through different perspectives.

 There are chances of genetic predispositions of impulsivity and sensation-seeking urges that can contribute to sex addiction.
-If one has higher levels of libido due to higher levels of testosterone and estrogen, it might lead to sex addiction, and it can increase impulsivity related to sexual behaviors.
+If one has higher levels of libido due to higher levels of testosterone and estrogen, it might lead to sex addiction, and it can increase impulsivity related to sexual behaviours.
 Changes in the neurotransmitters in the brain like serotonin, dopamine, oxytocin, norepinephrine, endorphins, melanocortins can reflect in hypersexuality.

 If an individual is exposed to inappropriate sexual content in childhood or goes through sexual abuse at an early stage, it can negatively impact his cognition and perception.
 This might lead them to adopt hypersexuality as a coping mechanism to different stressors in life.
 It interferes with their decision-making and has adverse effects making them prone to many physical risks as well.
 Personality disorders, depression, anxiety can also be present simultaneously with sex addiction.
-The manic state in psychological conditions like bipolar disorder can make one tend towards engaging in extremely compulsive and risky sexual behavior.
+The manic state in psychological conditions like bipolar disorder can make one tend towards engaging in extremely compulsive and risky sexual behaviour.

 If an individual faces rejection in social groups or extreme conflicts in interpersonal relationships, he may tend towards unhealthy coping strategies like sexual gratification.
 It might also result in sexual misconduct.
 Another important factor contributing to the development of sex addiction can be the influence of friends, peers, or colleagues that indulge excessively in exchanging sexual content like magazines, pornographic videos or books, etc. An individual might feel left out if he keeps away from this stuff and starts involving himself in the same just to fit in.